nickjackolaisen/BusinessInitiaitive/_posts/business tips/2024-06-28-usp-unique-selling-proposition.md

 It’s a powerful tool that can drive business growth and success.

-In short, your USP will attract customers, build brand loyalty, provide a competitive edgs, and enhance marking clarity.
+In short, your USP will attract customers, <a href="https://www.businessinitiative.org/business-tips/customer-loyalty/" target="_blank">build brand loyalty</a>, provide a competitive edgs, and enhance marking clarity.

 ### 1. Customer Attraction: